Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ## Create a Threefold Connect Wallet

-To create a wallet, click on the Threefold Connect app menu.
-This is what you see.
-Choose *Wallet*.
+To create a wallet, click on the Threefold Connect app menu, then choose *Wallet*.

 ![farming_tf_wallet_13](./img/farming_tf_wallet_13.png)